-In 2015, the Group deepened the Risk Embedded Performance Management Framework as part of the process of maintaining and aligning behaviours with the Bank's moderate risk appetite.
+The Group deepened the Risk Embedded Performance Management Framework as part of the process of maintaining and aligning behaviours with the Bank's moderate risk appetite.
 Business performance will subsequently be monitored with a focus on financial performance and risk exposures being aligned with the Bank's risk appetite.
-The 2016 Budget was built with risk appetite as an integral part of the financial target determination.
+The Bank's yearly Budget is built with risk appetite as an integral part of the financial target determination.
 Varieties of triggers were employed and an automated process was created to efficiently track compliance and apply a risk charge to the various SBUs where there are.